 Therefore, one layer, even if it is a thick woolen sweater, is never enough.
 But do not rush to empty your wardrobe and put dozens of layers – it does not help.
 An optimum number of layers is three: a base layer, a mid-layer and an outer one.

 The base layer is considered to be the main and the most important one because it is the next-to-skin layer.
 Its main role and task is to provide temperature regulation, as well as to eliminate any moisture while you are active and sweating.
 There are two main types of materials that the clothing for the base layer is usually made of: wool and synthetic.
+If you’re thinking of what to give your friends who love to trek, why not read our useful reviews of the best gifts to give hikers for more information.

 If you choose woolen clothing for the first layer, you should know that merino wool is the most preferable because it absorbs moisture and odor.
 Moreover, one more valuable quality of wool is that it offers higher warmth while being extremely soft and light.
 Therefore, a woolen base layer is the best choice for outdoor lovers who want to hike for a long time in the coldest weather.